-Prepared in 1992 by William McDonough Architects; commissioned by the City of Hannover, Germany, as design principles for Expo 2000, The World’s Fair.
+Prepared in 1992 by William McDonough Architects and Dr. Michael Braungart; commissioned by the City of Hannover, Germany, as design principles for Expo 2000, The World’s Fair.

 As an architect and designer, I am someone who spends time thinking about how we can imagine a future of abundance for our children.
-In 1991, at the suggestion of Dr. Michael Braungart, I was commissioned by the City of Hannover, Germany, to craft sustainable design principles for Expo 2000, The World’s Fair.
+In 1991, we were commissioned by the City of Hannover, Germany, to craft sustainable design principles for Expo 2000, The World’s Fair.
 The result was The Hannover Principles: Design for Sustainability, which was officially presented by Hannover as a gift to the 1992 Earth Summit’s World Urban Forum in Rio de Janeiro, Brazil.

 If design is the first signal of human intention, our intention today can be to love all ten billion people who will live on our planet by 2050.
 We can do this.
 If we imagine and embrace our cities as part of the same organism as the countryside, the rivers and the oceans, then we can celebrate ourselves, all species and the natural systems we support and that support us.
 This is our design assignment.
 If we are principled and have positive goals, we can rise to this occasion.
 It will take us all; it will take forever—that is the point.